 During the summer of 2018, I was chosen as a Fellow for LRTT: Limited Resources Teacher Training to join approximately 25 other educators from around the world to provide professional development in Belmopan, Belize.
 Belize is a developing country with an exquisitely diverse culture.
 During the week we would observe teachers, coach and mentor, develop training and implement workshops with resources that are in-country sustainable.
 This was an amazing opportunity!
 Topics covered were growth mindset, Bloom's Taxonomy, Literacy strategies, and Assessment.

 I live on a small hobby farm with my husband, Mike and our two children Forrest and Savannah.
 I also have two step-children who live in Dayton with their mother.
 Seth just finished school for Welding, and Shay has just graduated from high school and plans to become a nurse.
 Savannah is now a junior at UC and is majoring in psychology, and Forrest is in his senior year at NKU where he is an English/Literature major.

 My hobby farm:

 We have a small hobby farm near Batavia where we raise small crops, dairy goats and chickens.
-We also have a mini donkey named Hagrid.
-(Can you guess who we named him after?)
-Savannah has been showing goats and chickens in 4-H since she was in the third grade, but this will be her last summer.
-After this year, we probably won't breed the goats anymore and just keep them as pets!
+Savannah has been showing goats and chickens in 4-H since she was in the third grade, but now that she is in University we have retired the goats and they are now pets.